United Kingdom’s Hot Springs

 Best Time to Go: Year-round, with spring and fall offering pleasant temperatures.
 Winter provides a unique experience with festive decorations, but some amenities may have limited hours.

-Victorian Grandeur: Nestled amidst the Peak District National Park, Buxton boasts a Victorian spa town atmosphere.
+Nestled amidst the Peak District National Park, Buxton boasts a Victorian spa town atmosphere.
 Grand buildings line the streets, a testament to the town's historical significance as a popular spa destination.
+While in town enjoy a stay at the Ensana Buxton Crescent with a spa and wellness center with an outdoor swimming pool, indoor pool and fitness center, as well as a sauna.

 Secret Tip: Visit the Buxton Crescent Heritage Centre to delve into the town's spa heritage and Victorian architecture.